 - 1/4 cup fresh bread crumbs

 - 1/4 cup homemade beef stock, homemade chicken stock or low-sodium canned chicken broth

 - 1/4 cup finely chopped scallion greens

 - Make the pastry

-- 1. Combine the flour, turmeric, and salt in a large bowl.
+- 1. In a large bowl, combine the flour, turmeric, and salt.
 Using a pastry blender, 2 knives held crisscross fashion, or your fingertips, cut the lard and butter into the flour mixture until everything is crumbly.
 Sprinkle with the cold water and stir to make a stiff dough, adding more water 1 tablespoon at a time if necessary.

 - 2. Lightly flour your work surface and roll the dough to an 1/8 inch thick.
 Try not to roll the dough any thinner or it will be too delicate to contain the filling.
 Cut the dough into six to eight 6-inch circles using a plate or pan lid as a guide.
 Cover the stack with wax paper or a damp cloth until ready to use or place the pastry circles in a single layer on a baking sheet, wrap in plastic wrap, and refrigerate for up to 1 day.